DevExpress-Examples/wpf-dock-layout-manager-save-and-restore-the-dock-layout-managers-layout/Readme.md

 Panels may be added/removed after you save the [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager)'s layout.
 In this case, [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) removes panels that do not exist in the saved layout and ignores saved settings for these items.
 Set the following options to change this behavior:

-* Set [RestoreLayoutOptions.RemoveOldPanels](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.RestoreLayoutOptions.RemoveOldPanels) to `false` to re-create panels that exists in the saved layout.
+* Set [RestoreLayoutOptions.RemoveOldPanels](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.RestoreLayoutOptions.RemoveOldPanels) to `false` to recreate panels that exist in the saved layout.
 * Set [RestoreLayoutOptions.AddNewPanels](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.RestoreLayoutOptions.AddNewPanels) to `true` to maintain panels that are not exist in the saved layout.

 The [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager)'s methods save settings only of its groups and panels.